 TermLife2Go can help you navigate the waters and set you and your business up with the best policy for the best price.
 We do this by focusing on the top companies and the specific niches filled by each carrier.
 By aligning each client’s specific health and lifestyle with the appropriate company that meets that specific niche allows us to consistently recommend the best company and policy for our clients – tailored specifically for each unique client.
 Give us a call today for a free key man life insurance consultation!

-In the following article we will discuss key-man life insurance: what is it, who needs it, and how to find the best price available.
+In the following article we will discuss key person life insurance and key person disability insurance: what is it, who needs it, and how to find the best price available.
 We will also briefly touch on the potential tax ramifications to a business that receives proceeds from key man insurance.

 You might also want to read: